Phone-GWP-group

 Analogous colours

 A popular tactic is the use of analogous colours.
-Using analogous colours is an approach in which a design consists of three grouped colours (i.e. next to each other) on the colour wheel.
+Using analogous colours is an approach in which a design consists of three grouped colours (e.g., next to each other) on the colour wheel.

-This technique is common for packaging design as it allows for a clear hierarchy of dominant, supporting and accentuating colours to be used whilst maintaining a balanced visual appearance.
+This technique is common in packaging design, as it allows a clear hierarchy of dominant, supporting, and accentuating colours to be used whilst maintaining a balanced visual appearance.

 Advanced colour wheel techniques

-One of the triad, tetradic or square colour combinations, can be used for packaging designs looking to create a mixture of contrast and harmony.
+One of the triadic, tetradic, or square colour combinations can be used in packaging designs to create a mixture of contrast and harmony.

 Triad, tetradic and square colour selections

-Triadic uses three evenly spaced colours on the colour wheel when selecting which shades to use.
-This technique is similar to the principle that the three primary colours – red, blue and yellow – are evenly spaced around the colour wheel.
+Triadic uses three evenly spaced colours on the colour wheel when selecting shades.
+This technique is similar to the principle that the three primary colours (red, blue, and yellow) are evenly spaced around the colour wheel.

 Both tetradic and square combinations utilise four colours (pushing the number that a single packaging design can sensibly accommodate to the limit), with different spacing being the main difference.

-Whilst arguably too much in some applications, these methods of colour selection can create some interesting results (especially where capturing attention is the main priority).
+Whilst arguably too much in some applications, these methods of colour selection can yield interesting results (especially when capturing attention is the main priority).

 Other colour selection strategies